barebox/barebox/Documentation/devel/porting.rst

 ``arm_setup_stack``
-   For 32-bit ARM, ``arm_setup_stack`` initializes the stack top when called from a naked C function, which allowed to write the entry point directly in C. Modern code should use ``ENTRY_FUNCTION_WITHSTACK`` instead.
+   For 32-bit ARM, ``arm_setup_stack`` initializes the stack top when called from a naked C function, which allowed writing the entry point directly in C. Modern code should use ``ENTRY_FUNCTION_WITHSTACK`` instead.
    Note that in both cases the stack pointer will be decremented before pushing values.
    Avoid interleaving with C-code.
 See ``__naked`` above for more details.